 In this blog, we have looked into why the problem occurs and assembled solutions and fixes to solve the issue 0x80070780 on your system.
 Keep reading!

 When you try to open a file, you may get an error screen that says Error 0x80070780: The file cannot be accessed by the system.

 This issue can occur in various scenarios, including when you create, delete, copy, or rename a file on your computer.

 When you get this window, click the Try Again button to try performing the same operation again.
 Alternatively, you can just hit the Cancel button to end the process.

 Most of the time, even after hitting the Try Again button, you will still receive the error 0x80070780.

-The problem can occur with Windows 7/8/10 for a variety of causes, including file permission issues, missing system files, bad sectors or hard drive problems, a damaged and unreadable directory or file, or malware infection or unknown virus.
+The problem can occur with Windows 7/8/10 for various causes, including file permission issues, missing system files, bad sectors or hard drive problems, a damaged and unreadable directory or file, malware infection, or an unknown virus.